neophob/PixelController/README.md

 * Element Labs Stealth LED panel.
 No longer in production (http://cled.barcousa.com/support/STEALTH/STEALTH_Users_Guide.pdf)
 * Generic UDP Devices (for example Raspberry Pi, check out the PixelPi Software)
 * TPM2 Serial devices (see http://ledstyles.de for more information)
+* TPM2 Net devices (see http://ledstyles.de for more information)

 Check out the `data/ArduinoFW` directory, all Arduino based firmware files are stored there.